Regular and Substantive Interaction (RSI) in Online Courses

 - Personalized feedback on assignment submissions.

-- Interaction can easily be initiated by a student.
+Interaction can easily be initiated by a student so be sure to have outreach options available.

 - Office hour schedule is available